 Signs and Symptoms of Unhealthy Work Habits

-Our programs address a wide variety of addictive behaviors, but substance use is the one employers tend to approach us about.
-This isn’t necessarily because it’s the biggest challenge they face, but because there is more awareness and understanding of it compared to other addictive behaviors.
-Second in line are gambling and internet-related addictions, such as games and social media; these too have relatively visible negative effects.
+Many employers are rightfully concerned about substance use disorder amongst their workforce.
+They also may consider the workplace ramifications of gambling and internet-related addictions, such as games and social media; these have relatively visible negative effects.
 Plus, they’re increasingly making headlines (such as recent news of a California employee embezzling millions to fund a gaming addiction).

 But when it comes to other addictive behaviors, many employers are either in the dark or scratching their heads (and who can blame them, addiction is complex stuff!).
 Workaholism is a prime example.
 Doesn’t that sound like an ideal problem for employers to have—workaholism?!
 Not so fast.
 There’s a lot of misunderstanding about what workaholism is and isn’t.
 Let’s clear it up.